Don McDiarmid: Post-War tennis career

 After the war, McDiarmid resumed his amateur tennis career.
 In May 1946, he was selected to play in the Davis Cup Americas Zone semi-finals against Mexico, in June.
 The match was hosted in Montreal.
 The Mexicans swept the Canadians.
-McDiarmid lost to Mexico’s national singles champion, Armando Vega, in straight sets.
+McDiarmid lost to Mexico's national singles champion, Armando Vega, in straight sets.

-McDiarmid was the first Ottawa-born member of Canada’s Davis Cup team.
+McDiarmid was the first Ottawa-born member of Canada's Davis Cup team.

-In July 1946, McDiarmid defended his pre-war Canadian National Championships title and lost in the final to American Morey (P. Morley) Lewis in four close-fought sets, 2-6, 8-6, 6-4, 6-4.
+In July 1946, McDiarmid defended his pre-war Canadian National Championships title and lost in the final to American Pride Morey Lewis in four close-fought sets.
 Hosted in Ottawa, it was a battle of two title holders as Lewis had won the Canadian open in 1939.

 In September 1946, McDiarmid returned to the U.S. National Championships at Forrest Hills and again lost in the second round.
 In October 1946, McDiarmid was selected along with Jean Marois of Quebec City to play in a goodwill tournament on behalf of Canada in Mexico City.
 Both players found the heat and altitude very challenging at the Pan-American International Tennis Tournament.
-In singles play, McDiarmid lost to Peruvian Eduardo Bose 6-3, 6-2.
+In singles play, McDiarmid lost to Peruvian Eduardo Bose.

 In July 1947, McDiarmid travelled to Victoria and Vancouver, B.C., to compete for another spot on the Davis Cup team.
-He was ousted in a playoff by Brendan Macken 6-1, 6-1, 6-1.
+He was ousted in a playoff by Brendan Macken.
 Macken went on to win the Canadian open in 1950.

 Retirement from tennis

-Ranked Ontario’s number one ranked player over the previous two years, McDiarmid announced his retirement from high-level tennis competition on 15 June 1949.
+Ranked Ontario's number one ranked player over the previous two years, McDiarmid announced his retirement from high-level tennis competition on 15 June 1949.
 He continued to give weekly tennis classes at the Rideau Lawn Tennis Club.
 In May 1951, he became the pro at the Rideau, offering group and individual instruction on Tuesday and Thursday evenings.

-McDiarmid turned his attention to family and a career in Canada’s federal public service at the Department of Finance.
+McDiarmid turned his attention to family and a career in Canada's federal public service at the Department of Finance.
 In August 1948, he married Connie (Constance G.) Morley; they had two children, Margo and Kim.
 He separated from Connie in 1970.
 In 1983 he married Janet Ann (née Buskard) Scanlon and gained three Scanlon stepchildren: James David, Lucy, and Leslie.

 McDiarmid remained active in tennis throughout his life as a player, coach, and mentor.
 In his day, he was a well-known tennis star in Canada, especially in his hometown.